Dineshs91/crawler/readme.md

 You can use the check_dependencies.py to see whether all dependancies are satisfied.
 Install the dependancies in requirements.txt manually or use the following: pip install -r requirements.txt

+To check dependencies, run the following command.

+    $ python check_dependencies.py

+This is a new concept that I am introducing.
+Execute this file and know which versions you have and which are needed.

 Usage:

 Testing: